maxmalek/ugreg/README.md

 }
 ```

-then we end up with:
+then we end up with this config in memory:

 ```json
 {